 Below is a simple resignation letter that is both formal and professional.

-Keep it simple but add some emotion into to allow the company to know how your time with them has added to your resume or knowledge base.
+Please keep it simple but add some emotion into to allow the company to know how your time with them has added to your resume or knowledge base.

 For example, having the opportunity to work with some of the greatest scientists in the world has greatly advanced my knowledge about rocks.

-I’ll add the pdf link to my Free Downloads page so all you have to do is fill in the information and print it.
+I’ll add the pdf link to my Free Downloads page, so all you have to do is fill in the information and print it.

 Include an envelope with your resignation letter and address it to whomever your boss is.